Why Visit Turkey – 21 Reasons We Love Türkiye

 10. To Experience The Famous Turkish Ice Cream Trick!

 Turkish ice cream is like no other ice cream you’ve tried before.
 It’s chewy, creamy, stretchy, and doesn’t melt.
-Also known as ‘dondurma,’ it is made from goat milk, cream, wild orchids, and mastic resin, giving it that elasticity, chewiness, and gummy texture.
+Also known as ‘dondurma,’ it is made from goat milk, cream, wild orchids, and mastic resin, which give it its elasticity, chewiness, and gummy texture.

 This is also what makes it ideal for pranking customers – poor Vladimir and Roko got duped and had no idea what was going on!

-The Turkish ice cream trick is a well-known prank that will make you giggle, no matter what age you are.
+The Turkish ice cream trick is a well-known prank that will make you giggle, no matter your age.
 So, when you make an order for a delicious scoop of Turkish ice cream, be prepared for a series of tricks and pranks before you get to eat your ice cream!

 11. You Must Experience The Warm Turkish Hospitality

 As you’ve probably already gathered from reading my article, Turkey has stunning landscapes and delicious cuisine.
-But what makes this place extra special are the local people and their generosity.
+But what makes this place extra special is the local people and their generosity.

 Wherever you go, you will come across good-hearted Turks who want to ensure you, as a tourist in their country, have a beautiful experience visiting Turkey.
 They will smile, wave, and ask you how your day is while preparing you a cup of warm Turkish tea and inviting you to share it with them.

 In Turkey, guests are treated with warmth and generosity, and sharing meals is an important social custom, so if you wander out of the over-tourist areas, local people might even invite you to their house to share a meal with their family.
-An offer that is hard to refuse, considering you will be in for a tasty meal and a wonderful local experience!
+An offer that is hard to refuse, considering you will be in for a tasty dinner and an excellent local experience!

 12. Turkey’s History Is Captivating!

 Turkey’s history stretches back thousands of years.
-In fact, the Karain cave, located near Antalya, hides evidence of habitation back 50,000 years ago!
-Scattered around this vast country are more reminders of various civilizations that resided in Turkey throughout all those years.
+In fact, the Karain cave, located near Antalya, hides evidence of habitation dating back 50,000 years!
+Scattered across this vast country are more reminders of the various civilizations that resided in Turkey throughout those years.

-Sitting on two continents, Turkey was influenced by the Greeks, Arabs, Seljuk, and Ottoman rule before being established as the Republic of Turkey by Ataturk in 1923.
+Sitting on two continents, Turkey was influenced by the Greeks, Arabs, Seljuks, and Ottomans before becoming the Republic of Turkey under Atatürk in 1923.

-Today, the reminders can be seen in the ancient ruins and learned about in museums or during educational tours, available from most touristic spots in the country.
+Today, the reminders can be seen in ancient ruins and learned about in museums or during educational tours, available at most tourist spots in the country.

 During your trip to Turkey, make sure to dive deep into its complex and intriguing history.